reduxframework/docs/docs/configuration/api.md

 #### Fetch a Single Argument

-If a key is provided, and that value is set, the single value will be returned, otherwise null is returned.
+If a key is provided, and the value is set, the single value will be returned; otherwise null is returned.

 ```php
 echo Redux::get_arg( $opt_name, 'opt_name' );
 ```
-The above value will return a text value that will equal the [opt_name](global_arguments.md#opt-name) string value.
+The above value returns a text value of the [opt_name](global_arguments.md#opt-name) string value.

 ### Redux::set_help_tab()